Hsien-Ming-Ku/SWUFE-Math/README.md

 % Good news:
 Dear everyone, recently I plan to post some frequently-used test matrices in my repositories.
 We named this collection as "UESTC-Math Matrix Library".
 I will devide them into "Non-Hermitian matrices", "Complex symmetric matrices", "Hermitian matrices", "Structured matrices" and "dense matrices".
 Then a User's guide will be given and updated.
+The update information will be given as follows.

 1) 17:56, 2 May, 16, I post a simple preconditioning technique named "scaling2.m";

 !!!!!
 If you intend to use the software, please do not forget to place the proper acknowledgements.
 Or maybe cite them as